I am not suggesting that there is a cure for mental illness. Or that there is a final answer on overcoming anxiety and dealing with depression.

-Women are twice as likely as men to be diagnosed with depression or an anxiety.
+Did you know that women are twice as likely as men to be diagnosed with depression or anxiety?

 According to The National Institute of Mental Health, 18.1% of the adult US population suffers from an anxiety disorder.
 Women make up 60% of that population.
 In 2015, 16.1 million adults experienced a major depressive episode, also according to the NIMH.
 Half of those diagnosed with depression are also diagnosed with an anxiety disorder.